 Factor NT EPA Objective Inherent Impacts Mitigation Measures to Address Impacts Proposed Regulatory Mechanisms for Ensuring Mitigation Predicted Outcome to Meet EPA Objective Terrestrial Flora and Fauna Protect the NT's flora and fauna so that biological diversity and ecological integrity are maintained.
-Direct Clearing Impacts Clearing of a maximum of 76 ha of native vegetation (WSD and Boxcut) Loss of native vegetation communities Fragmentation of vertebrate fauna habitat resulting in displacement of fauna Vehicle strike causing injury or death to native fauna Increase in pest species impacting native fauna Indirect Impacts Dust generated from mining activities resulting in reduced vegetation health and condition Spread or introduction of weeds resulting in Flora and Fauna Land disturbance will be kept to the minimum necessary Land clearing will be undertaken progressively with the amount of active disturbance minimised where possible Progressive rehabilitation will be undertaken on disturbed areas as they become available Monitoring of analogue and rehabilitated areas will be undertaken to ensure short, medium and long-term rehabilitation objectives are achieved.
-Monitoring will be carried out on a regular basis to assess the success of revegetation in rehabilitated areas Inductions will provide information on protection of vegetation and ground disturbance authorisation procedures Vehicles and mining equipment will keep to designated roads Tailings and waste rock placed in the pit.
-Dust suppression will be carried out Internal Ground Disturbance Procedures Annual MMP Biodiversity Management Plan Mine Closure Plan Traffic Management Plan No flora species of conservation significance were recorded during any surveys and therefore high unlikely to be impacted by clearing.
-The only areas to be cleared are for the WSD and Boxcut, and are within the broad scale mapped vegetation Type 4: Eucalyptus with grass understorey (Wilson et al., 1990).
+Direct Clearing Impacts Clearing of a maximum of 83 ha of native vegetation (WSD and contingency TSF if required) Loss of native vegetation communities Fragmentation of vertebrate fauna habitat resulting in displacement of fauna Vehicle strike causing injury or death to native fauna Increase in pest species impacting native fauna Increase in pest species impacting native fauna Dust generated from mining activities resulting in reduced vegetation health and condition Spread or introduction Flora and Fauna Land disturbance will be kept to the minimum necessary Land clearing will be undertaken progressively with the amount of active disturbance minimised where possible Progressive rehabilitation will be undertaken on disturbed areas as they become available Monitoring of analogue and rehabilitated areas will be undertaken to ensure short, medium and long-term rehabilitation objectives are achieved.
+Monitoring will be carried out on a regular basis to assess the success of revegetation in rehabilitated areas Inductions will provide information on protection of vegetation and ground disturbance authorisation procedures Vehicles and mining equipment will keep to designated roads Dust suppression will be carried out during construction and operations when weather conditions dictate Internal Ground Disturbance Procedures Annual MMP Biodiversity Management Plan Mine Closure Plan Traffic Management Plan No flora species of conservation significance were recorded during any surveys and therefore high unlikely to be impacted by clearing.
+The only areas to be cleared are for the WSD and (potentially) the TSF, and are within the broad scale mapped vegetation Type 4: Eucalyptus with grass understorey (Wilson et al., 1990).
 Which corresponds to the detailed site mapped vegetation type 1a/1 (GHD 2015).
 This vegetation type extends beyond the TGU Project boundary and is well represented in undisturbed areas.
 Progressive rehabilitation will be undertaken Based on risk assessment results, the risks associated with flora/vegetation and fauna have been identified.
-Fauna injury/death due to vehicle strikes may occur but is unlikely to impact native fauna at the population level
+Fauna injury/death due to vehicle strikes may occur but is unlikely to impact native fauna at the